 Margarete, nicknamed Mossy, and her two older sisters, Viktoria and Sophia, were raised in the English style and they enjoyed a closer relationship with their parents that their elder siblings ever achieved.
 Kind-natured Margarete was considered to be the most popular of the younger sisters and she managed to maintain a good relationship with the rest of the family.

-At a young age, Margarete fell in love with Prince Maximilian of Baden but her feelings were not returned and she soon turned her attention to Prince Frederick Charles of Hesse, future head of the Hesse-Kassel dynasty and future elected King of Finland.
+At a young age, Margarete fell in love with Prince Maximilian of Baden but her feelings were not returned and she soon turned her attention to his friend, Prince Frederick Charles of Hesse, future head of the Hesse-Kassel dynasty and future elected King of Finland.
 Margarete and Frederick Charles were married on 25 January 1893 at the Hohenzollern Stadtschloss in Berlin on the anniversary of her parent’s marriage.
 While Margarete retained her title of Her Royal Highness, Frederick Charles was only entitled to use the style of His Highness as he did not inherit the landgravine of Hesse-Kassel until 1925.
 Frederick Charles’s low ranking had not pleased Margarete’s older brother, Kaiser Wilhelm, however he gave his consent to the marriage as he did not consider his sister to be of any importance.

 The marriage was a very happy one and Frederick Charles soon became a favourite of the Dowager Empress which is why she left the Schloss Friedrichshof to her daughter.
 Margarete and Frederick Charles had six children, including two sets of twins, however the two eldest sons were killed in the First World War and the youngest was killed in the Second World War.
 The eldest son, Friedrich Wilhelm, born in November 1893, died on 12 September 1916 in Romania when his throat was slit by an enemy bayonet.
 The second eldest and favourite son, Maximilian, born in October 1894, was wounded by machine gun fire in October 1914, near Aisne, France, and later died.